JoHwanhee/DbWatcher/README.md

 # DbWatcher
 The Mongodb Collection watcher, it recognizes change data log in real-time.
 Mongodb has db.collection.watch() function.
 But that supports 4.0v over.

-It can use db.collection.watch stream. below 4.0v in MongoDB
+It can use db.collection.watch stream below 4.0v in MongoDB

 # Usage
 ```javascript